If you need an easy game day snack that everyone will keep coming back to, this pretzel dip is it.

 - Penny

-I started with a recipe from grandma's recipe box and gave it a little upgrade with bacon and sharp cheddar to create this ultimate shareable dip.
-You will love it!
+This one started with a recipe from my grandma's box and got a little upgrade with bacon and sharp cheddar.
+It's simple, reliable and always one of the first things to disappear.

 Jump to: